Achieving Educational Equity for English Language Learners

 “We have a program here for students who are overage and need just a few more credits to graduate.
 I was at a recent graduation, and an e2L coach was there.
 It was so nice to see how she was sitting with the faculty – how she was part of the faculty.
 In the end, they were all taking pictures, and you could tell that the coach had really built strong relationships with the teachers at their school.
 Another time, about two or three weeks ago, I was [logged] on an e2L coaching session.
 The teacher came on first and immediately said, ‘My coach is so great.
 I love meeting with her.’
 She was just really excited about sitting with her coach and going through their coaching session.
 That was so nice to see.”

-Maximizing the impact of coaching through the apps, resources, and tools in eSuite is a critical element in PPSD’s work towards building educational equity.
-Through eGrowe Coach, teachers document coaching conversations, upload evidence to classroom implementation, receive endorsements from coaches and peers, and earn achievement badges as they make progress toward their goals.
-This tool not only allows teachers to see hard evidence of their own growth, but fosters an encouraging school culture and boosts morale.
+Maximizing the impact of coaching through e2L's all-in-one instructional coaching and talent development platform is a critical element in PPSD’s work towards building educational equity.
+With GroweLab, teachers are able to set growth goals, document coaching conversations, upload evidence to classroom implementation, receive endorsements from coaches and peers, and earn achievement badges as they make progress toward their goals.
+This platform not only allows teachers to see hard evidence of their own growth, but fosters an encouraging school culture and boosts morale.

-Similarly, campus and district administrators utilize eSuite Reports to track and analyze teacher growth, an early indicator of student achievement.
-With aggregated data automatically pulled from eGrowe Coach, leadership can see everything from big-picture, district-wide growth trends to individual teacher, cohort, and/or campus growth analytics.
+Similarly, school and district administrators utilize the advanced data analytics and reporting in GroweLab to track and analyze teacher growth, an early indicator of student achievement.
+As GroweLab aggregates both educator growth and student achievement data, school and district leaders are able to see everything from big-picture, district-wide impact to individual teacher, cohort, and/or school growth trends.

-“It’s great to be able to look at eSuite and see the number of teachers moving along their rubrics, accomplishing their goals, and earning their badges,” Sandra said.
+“It’s great to be able to look [in GroweLab] and see the number of teachers moving along their rubrics, accomplishing their goals, and earning their badges."

 In less than six months, PPSD teachers have collectively earned nearly 1000 badges, mastering instructional best practices like differentiation and scaffolding, assessment and formative feedback, small group instruction, and more.
-Even as the district waits for student assessment results, they can feel confident that growth is happening on every single campus.
+Even as the district waits for student assessment results, they can feel confident that growth is happening at every single school.

 In PPSD, teachers, staff, and coaches are working hard to create a culture of intentional educational equity that fits every single learner, ensuring that receiving a “good education” or a “poor education” will not be left up to chance.
 With job-embedded training, tangible instructional tools, scalable best practices, and celebrations of growth every step of the way, ELL teachers are well on their way toward creating a lifelong, positive impact on all of their students.

 Want to learn more about how expert, job-embedded coaching can transform and build educational equity in your district?
-Start a partnership with e2L today!
+Explore partnership options with e2L today!